Judges 4 – Deborah and Barak

 b.
 So the LORD sold them into the hand of Jabin king of Canaan: God loved Israel too much to let them go their own way.
 There may be times when we wish God would leave us alone; yet we are ultimately thankful for His continued dealing with us, even when it isn’t comfortable.

 i.
-Even when God deals with one in this way, it still may take a good while until they turn their heart to in repentance Him.
+Even when God deals with one in this way, it still may take a good while until they turn their heart to Him in repentance.
 It took Israel twenty years of bondage before they cried out to the LORD.

 c.
 Jabin king of Canaan: God used an entirely different oppressor this time.
 God can, and will, use anything to get our attention and keep us in line with His will.